Palomino Espresso

 When they “tap & go”, many Aussies are unwittingly overpaying for everyday purchases.
 Payment card surcharges are eating away at bank balances one transaction at a time.
 Finder believes consumers shouldn’t be hit with a surcharge or minimum spend amount for using their credit, debit or prepaid card.
-Fee-Free Shop recognises shops that don't charge extra for this convenience.
-Search for your closest card-friendly venue here so you can "pay fair" on your next lunch break, date night or shopping trip.
+Our Fee-Free Shop campaign in 2018 highlighted and recognised shops that don't charge extra for this convenience.
+It's no longer active, but we continue to advocate for consumers getting the best deal and not paying unnecessary fees.

 It's official, more Australians now use their cards to pay for everyday purchases than cash.
 Whether it's a quick coffee through to a full grocery shop, cash is no longer king when it comes to how we pay.